BCLawLibrary/practical-ai-in-30-days/day-09-how-do-ai-assistants-think.md

 - **ChatGPT**: Can handle up to 128,000 tokens, depending on the version.
 - **Claude**: Supports up to 200,000 tokens, which can encompass entire books.
-- **Gemini**: Offers token limits up to 2,000,000 potentially fitting the entire "Harry Potter" series into a single conversation.
+- **Gemini**: Offers token limits up to 2,000,000 easily fitting the entire "Harry Potter" series into a single conversation.

 #### Hands-On Exploration: